mala-project/mala/docs/source/basic_usage/predictions.rst

             calculator = mala.MALA.load_model("be_model")
             calculator.mala_parameters.targets.pseudopotential_path = ...

+Please note that the ``mala_parameters`` property is simply the ``Parameters`` object with which the calculator was created/loaded and can be used just as a ``Parameters`` object to adjust inference settings .
+It is not called ``parameters`` since that keyword is already in use by ASE itself.

 Afterwards, simply define/load an ASE atoms object, set the ``MALA`` object as a calculator and use the ASE interface to perform the calculation.